Metropolitan Atlanta Rapid Transit Authority: Streetcar

-The Atlanta Streetcar system uses Siemens S70 light rail vehicles (LRVs).
+The Atlanta Streetcar system uses Siemens S70 light rail vehicles.
 A total of four S70 cars were purchased and were built at two different facilities; the cars themselves were built in Sacramento, California while most other major components, like the propulsion system, were assembled at a plant about 30 mi north of Atlanta, in Alpharetta.
 They were delivered in the first months of 2014 and are numbered 1001–1004.